Greenbelt Lake Municipal Park (Buddy Attick Lake Park)

 555 Crescent Road, Greenbelt, MD 20770

 Greenbelt Lake Municipal Park, also known as Buddy Attick Lake Park, has been part of the city of Greenbelt, a planned community from the New Deal projects of the 1930’s, since its inception.
-The park is centered on the 23-acre Greenbelt Lake, impounded by a dam at its west end, narrowing downstream to a rivulet.
+The 105-acre park is centered on the 23-acre Greenbelt Lake, impounded by a dam at its west end, narrowing downstream to a rivulet.

 A good spot to explore is the wooded Belle Point Tract at the southwest corner of the lake, where a number of foot-trails criss-cross the area.
 In addition to the lake and the surrounding woodlands, the park contains some brushy habitat and a good variety of native shrubs that provide berries and seeds to support birds, and there is a pollinator garden near the entrance.

 Breeding birds include Wood Duck and the ubiquitous Canada Goose.
 Rusty Blackbirds are a specialty of the park, and can be seen along the lake edge in early spring, rooting around in fallen leaves and probing in the mud.

 Ball Fields or Other SportsBeginnersBicycle Trails (Bikes may be prohibited on some trails)FishingFree - No Entry FeeHiking/Walking TrailsNative Plant Garden or Meadow/Pollinator PlantsParkingPets AllowedPicnic AreaPlaygroundRestroomsWater ViewWheelchair Accessible FeaturesYoung People / Families